Blackpool Tower: Background and Construction

+Operation

-When the Tower opened, 3,000 customers took the first rides to the top.
+On the day the Tower opened, 3,000 customers took the first rides to the top.
 Tourists paid sixpence for admission, sixpence more for a ride in the lifts to the top, and a further sixpence for the circus.
 The first members of the public to ascend the tower had been local journalists in September 1893, using constructors' ladders.
 The top of the Tower caught fire in 1897, and the platform was seen on fire from up to 50 mi away.

 The Tower was not painted properly during its first thirty years and became corroded, leading to discussions about demolishing it.
 However, it was decided to rebuild it instead, and all the steelwork in the structure was replaced and renewed between 1920 and 1924.
 On 22 December 1894, Norwegian ship Abana was sailing from Liverpool to Savannah, Georgia, but was caught up in a storm, and mistook the recently built Blackpool Tower for a lighthouse.
 Abana was first seen off North Pier, and later drifted to Little Bispham where she was wrecked, and can still be seen at low tide.
 The ship's bell still hangs in St Andrews Church in Cleveleys.

 In 1940, during the Second World War, the crow's nest was removed to allow the structure to be used as a Royal Air Force radar station known as 'RAF Tower', which proved unsuccessful.

 A post box was opened at the top of the tower in 1949.
 The hydraulic lifts to the top of the tower were replaced in 1956–57 and the winding-gear was converted to use an electric motor.

 The top of the tower was painted silver in 1977 as part of Queen Elizabeth's Silver Jubilee celebrations.
 A giant model of King Kong was placed on the side of the tower in 1984.
 In 1985, escapologist Karl Bartoni and his bride were married suspended in a cage from the tower.